 What happens if you don’t run the pump in the rain?

 Running the pool pump while it is raining is not completely necessary.
-While doing this does help to clean the pool during the rain, you will still need to take steps once the rain stops to clean further.
+While doing this does help to keep the pool clean during the rain, you may still need to take steps once the rain stops to clean further.
 You will need to take these steps whether you run the pump during the rain or not.

 Since you will need to run the pump either way after the storm ends, you might consider not running the pump during the rain to save some energy.